2018 MICATA Conference Schedule

-Jean Marie Trujillo, an ATA-Certified Translator (Spanish>English) and a Certification Commission for Healthcare Interpreters (CCHI) Certified Healthcare Interpreter, stumbled into the world of professional translation and interpreting at the 2010 MICATA conference, and she hasn’t looked back since.
+Jean Marie Trujillo, an ATA-Certified Translator (Spanish>English; Portuguese>English) and a Certification Commission for Healthcare Interpreters (CCHI) Certified Healthcare Interpreter™, stumbled into the world of professional translation and interpreting at the 2010 MICATA conference, and she hasn’t looked back since.
 A native of central Kansas, she double-majored in English and Spanish at Wheaton College (IL), completed her MA in Hispanic Literary Studies at the University of Illinois at Chicago, and returned to Kansas to earn her PhD in Spanish with a focus on Latin American Literary and Cultural Studies at The University of Kansas.
-She has nearly fifteen years of experience teaching high school and college Spanish, and she looks forward to her new position teaching at Baker University next fall.
+She currently teaches Spanish part time at Baker University.
 She lives in Lawrence with her husband, two children, and one poodle.
 Between them, they have studied nine languages, but their poodle remains hopelessly monolingual.

 Pro Bono T&I Work as Professional Development.
 Pro bono work refers to professional service performed free of charge for the public good.
 But volunteer work in translation or interpreting can be beneficial to the volunteer as well.
 This session examines pro bono opportunities as professional development in light of T&I codes of ethics.
 We will discuss evaluation criteria and apply them to examples of volunteer positions.
 The presenter will discuss her experiences as a volunteer member of the Review and Translation Team for microfinance crowdfunding nonprofit Kiva.